Jalastin/ECS-189L-Project/ProjectDocument.md

 - The default input configuration to interact with this game changes depending on which device the game is reading input from.

 ### Desktop
-- When using a mouse, the left button is used to click and drag.
-Then, release the left click to actually launch.
-This is to simulate a slingshot launch for throwing the pearl in our game.
-In addition, on any of the scenes, you can use the mouse and left click to interact with any of the UI elements.
+- When using a mouse, press and hold the left click button and then drag in the direction opposite of where you want the pearl to go.
+Releasing the left click button will cause the pearl to be thrown.
+Dragging the mouse in the opposite direction simulates a slingshot launch for throwing the pearl.
+In addition, on any of the scenes, you can use the left mouse button to interact with any of the UI elements.

 ### Mobile
 - When using touchscreen, the inputs are similar to that of the mouse except instead of clicking, it uses a touch and drag input.
-Then, take the finger (or whatever you are using to touch the screen) off the screen to actually launch.
+Then, after touching and dragging, take the finger (or whatever you are using to touch the screen) off the screen to actually launch.
 In addition, on any of the scenes, you can use touch to interact with any of the UI elements.

 ### Console
-- When using a gamepad controller, the left joystick is used to aim and clicking the “B” button will launch the pearl.
+- When using a gamepad controller, the left joystick is used to aim and clicking the east button will launch the pearl.
 The joystick inputs are reversed to simulate a slingshot (move left on the joystick to aim right).
 In addition, press the start button on the controller to open the pause menu.
 When interacting with any of the menu screens, use the left joystick to move the gamepad cursor and press the “B” button to click the UI elements.

 ## Input Implementation (How it Works)
 - All input that controls the pearl is done in the `PlayerController.cs` script.
 Specifically for the gamepad, to interact with the UI, the logic is done in the `GamepadCursor.cs` script.